himurules/news_challenge2/README.md

 - The keywords to monitor can be changed in the .env with variable TWITTER_KEYWORDS

 ***php artisan connect_to_streaming_api > /dev/null 2>&1 &***

+Before running the project make sure the storage folder (/storage) have the read/write permission set for the webserver user

 To run the project locally use the following command